barryclark/jekyll-now/_posts/2015-10-30-tardigrades.md

 In the break room one day, Ophelia and I realized that water bears kind of look like living gummy bears.
 Water bears.
 Gummy bears.
 We needed make water bear gummy bears!

-Following some false starts with clay models, I decided to 3D print a plastic positive mold, and then use it to make a silicone candy mold.
-Using openSCAD, I made a series of a water bears in the style of a gummy bears, seated in a tray to contain the silicone goo.
+Following some white board sketching and clay models, I decided to 3D print a plastic positive mold, and then use it to make a silicone candy mold.
+Using openSCAD, I made 10 water bears in the style of a gummy bears, seated in a tray to contain the silicone goo.

 ![Thingiverse preview](/images/waterbearthing.png)
 <br>*[Link](http://www.thingiverse.com/thing:1096026) to model on Thingiverse*